bryangustin/markdown-challenge/README.md

 </ul>

 ## You can always count on me when...
 I am sober!
-I am always drunk... except at Becode
+I am always ... except at Becode
 ## A funny story
 funny story
 ### TL;DR